 Administering Estates and Trusts With Thomson Law

 After a loved one passes, assets titled in that person’s name most often pass to the beneficiaries as outlined in the person’s will, but will need to go through the probate first, which can be a costly and time consuming process (anywhere from 5-19 months).

 The Ohio Probate Court will appoint an executor of a will, who then go through the process of collecting and valuating all of the loved one’s assets, pay existing debts and required taxes, account for remaining assets with the court, and then begin allocating the remainder of the assets to the beneficiaries outlined in the will.
-This process can be time consuming and overwhelming for a grieving individual and Thomson Law can help to ease that burden.
+This process can be time consuming and overwhelming for a grieving individual.
+Thomson Law is here to ease that burden.